Jayashree-jay/LocalRepo/README.md

-# this is created in local sand pushed to remote
+# this is created in local and pushed to remote